-First Test Sitting + First Solo6 months, 28 days ago
+First Test Sitting + First Solo5 years, 4 months ago

 The 27th of August 2016 marked a very special day in any trainee pilots log book, my first solo circuit.
 The first 20 minutes of Pilot In Command (PIC) time which equated to 1 circuit.
 Along with my first solo, I also had my first sitting of Air Law, Operational Procedures and Human Performance & Limitations.